Advanced Technology 1 PG (8413.6)

 Attendance at lectures, presentations, tutorial studio work, and scheduled site visits/field trips is recommended to ensure that you complete your required work on-time, develop a good understanding of the subject matter and can engage effectively with lecturers, presenters and other students.

 Required IT skills

-Students are expected to have advanced CAD (Revit, ArchiCad, Vectorworks, Rhino or similar) and modelmaking skills to prepare the design and written assignments and to
+Students are expected to have advanced CAD (Revit, ArchiCad, Vectorworks, Rhino or similar) and modelmaking skills to prepare the design and written assignments and to source reference material.

 Work placement, internships or practicums